 READ MORE ⇒ What To Do If Your Pet Gets Sick While Traveling

 What To Do When Your Dog Has A Fever

-Other than offering small amounts of water, consult your vet before taking action to reduce your dog’s fever.
+Other than offering small amounts of water, consult your veterinarian before taking action to reduce your dog’s fever.
 Giving aspirin, for example, might prevent the use of other medications that are more effective in lowering temperature.